brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Comparing the Klabnik and Nichols' `longest` to `longest1` the first thing that sticks out regarding lifetime annotations is that there are none; they have be _elided_ (i.e. omitted).
-Since there is only one input parameter, the borrow checker can infer which value the returned borrow refers to in order to check that value is still valid.
+Comparing Klabnik and Nichols' `longest` to `longest1` the first thing that sticks out regarding lifetime annotations is that there are none; they have be _elided_ (i.e. omitted).
+Since there is only one input parameter, the borrow checker can infer which value the returned borrow refers to in order to check the underlying value is still valid.

 Note: In the case above, lifetime annotations are optional.
 The following is equivalent to `longest1`.